tinamayswinkels/sukhavati/_posts/2026-04-22-why-luxury-panchakarma-retreats-beat-diy-detox-plans.md

 ## **Luxury That Actually Serves Your Healing**

-The word “luxury” can sound like ego, but in this context it's about comfort that supports deep healing.
+The word “luxury” can sound like ego, but in this context it’s about comfort that supports deep healing.
 Think of peaceful villas, lush gardens, gentle light, warm pools, and quiet corners for reading or resting.
 Think of high-quality linens, calming spaces, and treatments that are both therapeutic and deeply soothing.

 This kind of environment helps because: